aws-samples/non-profit-blockchain/ngo-lambda/README.md

 ## Step 2 - Deploy the Lambda function and API Gateway

 The Lambda function will run within your VPC so it can access the VPC Endpoint to the Managed Blockchain service.
 The Lambda function is designed to support calling any function that is exported from the blockchain.
 In our examples below we will call several functions on the blockchain, and they will all be invoking this single Lambda.
 This simplifies adding higher level interfaces like API Gateway to execute blockchain transactions.

-The VPC will also need a new VPC Endpoint so it can communicate with Secrets Manager.
 The API Gateway will translate REST requests into Lambda function executions.

+We will also need to create a new VPC Endpoint to allow our VPC to communicate with Secrets Manager.

 Execute the following commands to create the Lambda function, VPC Endpoint and the API Gateway.
+This script will create an S3 bucket to store the Lambda artifacts, and this bucket must be globally unique.
+Modify the value of `BUCKETNAME` if you need to make it globally unique.

 ```
 export REGION=us-east-1
-export VPC_STACK_NAME=$NETWORKNAME-fabric-client-node
+export BUCKETNAME=`echo "$MEMBER-fabric-lambda" | tr '[:upper:]' '[:lower:]'`
+export LAMBDANAME=`echo "$NETWORKNAME-fabric-lambda" | tr '[:upper:]' '[:lower:]'`
 ~/non-profit-blockchain/ngo-lambda/createLambda.sh
 ```